 Aunty Lilikoi is hands-down my favorite brand and I stock up every trip to Hawaii.
 Not only do they sell the best lilikoi jam ever, but they also have incredible mustards, salad dressings, and syrups.

 Hawaiian Sun is another great Hawaiian jam brand.
 They are known best for their guava jam and jelly (both of which are amazing!)
-They even have “lite” versions that are low sugar.
+They even have “lite” versions that are low-sugar.

 These jams all come in glass bottles, so be careful when you are packing them in your suitcase.
 I like to put them inside socks or wrap them in t-shirts to keep them from breaking.

-7. Koa Wood Gifts
+7. Koa Wood Souvenirs

 Koa wood can only be found naturally in Hawaii, making it extremely rare.
 It was originally used by King Kamehameha the Great’s warriors for their canoes and weapons.